For the past three years I have organized cinematography workshops & master classes at the Gothenburg Film Studios during their annual Gokinema event.

 3. adding an interior fill

-These set-ups are illustrated in the slide show below
+These set-ups are illustrated in the images below

 During the workshop Eric was wonderful about sharing every step of his creative process.